Chronology of the Development of Boys' Clothing Styles: Ancient Egypt

 Shifts

-Women might wear a simple shift for women.
+Women might wear a simple shift.

 Footwear